Templeglantine: Glantine F.C.

 The local soccer club is called Glantine F.C. (formerly Glantine Rovers) whose club colours are Red & Yellow.
 Former professional Footballer John McGrath played his underage football with the club.
 The club was formed in 1982.
 It currently competes in the Limerick Desmond League Division 2 (as of 2021).

-Traditional Music
+Traditional music

 There is a rich tradition of Irish culture, especially Irish Traditional Music in Templeglantine.
-The parish is part of the Sliabh Luachra area of traditional music around the border areas of Kerry, Cork, and Limerick.
+The parish is part of the Sliabh Luachra area of traditional music around the border areas of counties Kerry, Cork, and Limerick.
 The local Comhaltas Ceoltóirí Éireann branch is called CCÉ Teampall an Ghleanntáin.
 They teach traditional music to students from 'Glantine' and the surrounding area.
 They have competed successfully at Limerick, Munster and All-Ireland Fleadhanna and have won several All-Ireland titles in céilidhs and Grúpaí Ceoil.
 The branch also compete in wrenboy competitions.
 The Templeglantine Céilí Band is very well known and frequently perform at céilidh and concerts in the Sliabh Luachra area.
 Céilithe are also frequently held at the Devon hotel in the village.